wadeKeith/Dual-Robot-Manipulation-Sandbox-A-Goal-Conditioned-Platform-for-Imitation-and-Reinforcement-Learning/README.md

 ```

 Set `use_expert_data` toggles inside the scripts to switch between offline demonstration training and online data collection.
 All scripts share the goal-conditioned observation format emitted by the environments.

+> **Workflow tip:** A common recipe, detailed in the report, is to (1) collect heuristic rollouts, (2) train WGCSL or GAIL for rapid policy recovery, and (3) fine-tune with SAC+HER while continuing to reuse the HER-augmented buffer.

 ---